 Mortgages for the over 55s

 Age is just a number, or so the saying goes, but it does matter if you’re applying for a mortgage.
 If you’re aged 55 and over and want a mortgage or to remortgage into retirement, you may struggle to get the loan you want.
-Here’s our guide to getting a mortgage in later life.
+Here’s our guide to getting a mortgage if you’re over 50.

 Can I get a mortgage at any age?

 Generally speaking, smaller banks and building societies are more likely to be amenable to older borrowers as they will often lend beyond the age of 75 on a case-by-case basis.
-For example, as of June 2016, the Family Building Society, Bath Building Society and Metro offer mortgages without any specific upper age limit and will judge cases on an individual basis.
+For example Market Harborough Building Society, Bath Building Society, and Mansfield Building Society will lend up to the age of 85 – and Leek United doesn’t have a maximum age.

 Where should I start my search?